Vauhtijuoksu/wwwauhtijuoksu-cms/README.md

 1. Python dependencies are defined in the `Pipfile`, and can be installed with Pipenv:
     `pipenv install`
+1. Activate the virtual env created by pipenv with:
+    `pipenv shell`
 1. Initialize database
     `python manage.py migrate`
 1. Create the admin user